 Port Townsend is in the rainshadow of the Olympic Mountains and gets considerably less rain than Seattle.
 The other benefit is that we can frequently be in the sun when Seattle is cloudy or rainy.
 However it does rain - we suggest that you consider bringing a lightweight water resistant jacket for those dashes to the Commons (see below).

 The school has a couple of drip coffee machines, a kettle, microwave and fridge.
 It's cheerful and efficient self service.
 We stock tea and coffee.
 We ask for a small donation to help keep the service going.

-Between Labour Day and Memorial Day there is good food and beverages available just a two minute walk away at the Commons in the Local Goods Cafe (a great sandwich costs around $6).
+Between Memorial Day and Labour Day there is good food and beverages available just a two minute walk away at the Commons in the Local Goods Cafe (a great sandwich costs around $6).